Romano-British culture is swept aside by foreign invaders.

 Actually, what happened to Britain next could be described as the most cataclysmic period in the island’s history.
 It was so cataclysmic that we don’t know terribly much about it – there are limited sources, and no contemporary ones.
 The events of the 5th and 6th centuries had a profound effect on Britain.
 Imagine an organised society, with towns, a judicial system, people happily taking stuff to market, craftsmen making mosaic floors, masons dressing stone for buildings and so on.
-Well, it completely disappeared; and what emerged was a rather different place which even spoke a different language.
+Well, it completely disappeared; and what emerged was a rather different place where they even spoke a different language.
 The people that brought this about were the ancestors of the modern English.

-The traditional view is that the Anglo-Saxon take-over (‘invasion’ somehow suggests coordinated action, which is doubtful, initially) was extremely violent, driving the Romano-British westward into what is now Wales, Devon, Cornwall and Strathclyde – or out of these islands totally to Brittany (‘Little’, or ‘Lesser’, Britain).
+The traditional view is that the Anglo-Saxon take-over (‘invasion’ somehow suggests coordinated action, which is doubtful, initially) was extremely violent, driving the surviving Romano-British westward into what is now Wales, Devon, Cornwall and Strathclyde – or out of these islands totally to Brittany (‘Little’, or ‘Lesser’, Britain).
 As more and more Saxons arrived, resistance stiffened.
-We know that some Iron Age hilltop forts were re-occupied.
+It is likely that resistance was led by local warlords, who had filled the power vacuum left by the Romans (in the same way as happens in modern times when a central power is removed).
+We know that some Iron Age hilltop forts were re-occupied at this time.
 One of the leaders of this resistance is a shadowy figure called Ambrosius Aurelianus who, if he existed, may have had Roman ancestry.
-Legend has it that there was a series of 12 battles, culminating in the mysterious and illusive Battle of Badon around 500AD, which resulted in a period of peace for 40 years or so.
-This is the period associated with the mythical figures of Uthur Pendragon, Merlin – and of course King Arthur and his probably non-existent knights of the round table.
+Legend has it that there was a series of 12 battles, culminating in the mysterious and illusive Battle of Badon around 500 AD, which resulted in a period of peace for 40 years or so.
+This is the period associated with the mythical figures of Uthur Pendragon, Merlin – as well as, of course, the legendary King Arthur and his probably non-existent knights of the round table.

-But what we do know is that within a hundred or so years of the Romans leaving, Anglo-Saxon kingdoms had been established and these people came to dominate all of what is now modern England – though Devon and Cornwall (known as ‘West Wales’ or ‘Dumnonia’) were not conquered until much later.
-To the north west, in what is now south west Scotland, lay the kingdom of the Strathclyde Welsh.
-Modern Wales was also Celtic-British territory – the name Wales comes from Anglo-Saxon ‘Wealas’ (or variations of it), meaning ‘strangers’, or ‘foreigners’.
+What we do know is that within a hundred or so years of the Romans leaving, Anglo-Saxon kingdoms had been established, and these people came to dominate all of what is now modern England – though Devon and Cornwall (known as West Wales or Dumnonia) were not conquered until much later.
+In the north west of modern England, in and around modern Cumbria, was the territory of Rheged; beyond that in what is now south west Scotland, lay the kingdom of the Strathclyde Welsh.
+Modern Wales was also Celtic-British territory – the name Wales comes from Anglo-Saxon Wealas (or variations of it), meaning ‘strangers’, or ‘foreigners’.
 It was divided into a number of separate kingdoms such as Dyfed, Powys, Gwynedd and Gwent.
-The Saxons never conquered Wales or Scotland – though the Anglo-Saxon Kingdom of Northumbria did at one time cover part of what is now south-east Scotland up to the river Forth.
+The Saxons never conquered Wales or Scotland, though the much later Anglian Kingdom of Northumbria did include what is now south-east Scotland to the Firth of Forth.

 Then, in the late 8th century, came the Vikings.